 1. Look at each survey collector you’re using.

 You’ll need to turn on anonymous responses for each collector (or way to send your survey) you use.
-Learn how in our help center article.
+Learn how in our help centre article.

 2. Don’t use identifiable custom data or Custom Variables.